100 Gag or Barf? Instructor guide

 Activities

-True or False: Choose correct answer for each prompt
+- True or False: students will be asked to choose correct answer for each prompt

-Sorting: Sort images or phrases into correct category
+- Sorting: Sort images or phrases related to regurgitating and vomiting into their correct category

-- Clarification: Regurgitated material is undigested, often tubular and expelled soon after eating, while vomit is partially digested, sour-smelling, and mixed with bile.
+- Students may be confused as vomiting and regurgitating may look similar.Clarify that regurgitated material is undigested, often tubular and expelled soon after eating, while vomit is partially digested, sour-smelling, and mixed with bile.

 Assessment